Types of Financial Aid | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Types of Financial Aid

 NYU Grossman Long Island School of Medicine is proud to award all matriculated MD students with three-year Full-Tuition Scholarships, regardless of financial need or merit.
 We also offer additional need-based Debt-Free Scholarships to those who financially qualify.
-The annual amount of need-based scholarship funding is determined using required student, parental, and spousal (if applicable) from the College Scholarship Service (CSS) Profile and verified by the Office of Financial Aid.
-In addition, for all students interested in taking out federal loans to cover any costs of attendance not covered by our Tuition-Free and Debt-Free Scholarships, we require a completed Free Application for Federal Student Aid (FAFSA) application with student and spouse financial information (if applicable).
+The annual amount of need-based scholarship funding is determined using required student, parental, and spousal (if applicable) financial information listed on the College Scholarship Service (CSS) Profile and verified by the Office of Financial Aid.
+In addition, for all students interested in taking out federal loans to cover any costs of attendance not covered by our Full-Tuition and Debt-Free Scholarships, we require a completed Free Application for Federal Student Aid (FAFSA) application with student and spousal financial information (if applicable).

 NYU Grossman Long Island School of Medicine Scholarships